mongodb/docs/source/includes/changelog/data-lake-2019.rst

 - Adds support for the :dbcommand:`getLastError` database command.

+- Fixes a bug with how union types are handled in Avro.

 - Supports :pipeline:`$out` aggregation pipeline stage to S3.

 - :dbcommand:`listIndexes` now always returns an empty list.

+- Translates dot-delimited CSV and TSV keys into subdocuments.

+- Storage configuration error message now includes a link to the documentation.

 - Supports the XLSX file format.